 Performance has a recent history in the 20th and 21st centuries, as well as a much longer history that enables us to ponder a variety of forms both within and beyond the boundaries of the history of art.
 Taking as points of departure questions of oral tradition and the corporality of language, the research challenge is to study and test forms that bring about the incarnation of historical documents.
 Taking a cross-disciplinary approach to the central notion of “reconstitution,” Louise Hervé works from and experiments with the practice of reconstitution in contemporary art, where performances are laboratories and spaces for the sharing of research.

-Under the direction of Chantal Lapeyre, CY Cergy Paris University, and Chloé Dechery, Université Paris 8; enrolled in 2019.
+Under the supervision of Chantal Lapeyre, CY Cergy Paris University, and Chloé Dechery, Université Paris 8; enrolled in 2019.

 Joan Ayrton, “’The cycle of anxieties’: Geology and psychedelia—hypotheses on a state of present-day awareness”